Ina-Zyka/LMS/README.md

 The build was successful and all unit tests passed.
 [Here](https://github.com/Ina-Zyka/LMS/blob/main/images/Build%20successful.png) you can see the result.

 #### 7. Continuous Delivery
+In this project, I have used Circle-CI for CI/CD pipeline.
+For each push, we have a new build and the code quality is published to sonarcloud automatically.
+[Here](https://app.circleci.com/pipelines/github/Ina-Zyka/LMS/24/workflows/e8c281d7-7e59-4269-91af-687b7ea30253/jobs/27) you can see the Circle-CI pipeline.

 #### 8. Pycharm IDE
 In this project I decided to use Pycharm IDE and some of my favorite Key-Shortcuts are: